orblivion/KiwixSandstorm/.sandstorm/description.md

-# Wikipedia without the Internet.
-Just a few clicks to set up.
+# In a few clicks, host your own copy of Wikipedia (and more!)

 ## Who is this for?